SMotaal/experimental-modules-shim/documentation/Contemplative-Parsing-Constructs.md

 > To know enough about the meaningful framing of any grammar production permutations that unambiguously determine some intent, makes it so that we can address or influence their effect without having to know precisely how it all fits in the larger scheme of the text in which they occur.

-We're talk parsing constructs, which like any other grammar constructs, are simply meaningful sequences of productions that are meaningful because they follow oneanother with at least one invariant grammar production, ie keywords, punctuators… etc.
+We're talk parsing constructs, which are sequences of productions that are meaningful because they follow oneanother and in which there is at least one unambiguous grammar feature, ie keyword, punctuator… etc.

-What sets constructs apart from the usual aggregate productions — those specified by ECMAScript grammar is:
+What sets constructs apart from the usual aggregates — like ones in the ECMAScript spec — is:

-1. they do not rely on the syntax validity of previous text
+1. they do not rely on the syntax validity of _all_ previous text
 2. they do not determine intent with absolute certainty

-In contrast they rely on meaningfully framing of productions to simply to identify and operate on strings of text of an unambiguous intent.
+In contrast they rely on meaningfully framing of productions to identify and operate on strings of text of an unambiguous intent.

-This is can elaborated in this simple example:
+This is can be demonstated as follows:

 ```
 1. Starting with any invariant grammar production: